akhilt2/Akalc/README.md

 # Akalc
-Web app to create spreadsheet in csv file format
+This is a simple web app to create spreadsheet in csv file format